-Disruptive innovator and multi-discipline team leader in all aspects of the product development process, including market analysis, brand positioning, product marketing, partner programs, sales and customer relationship building.
-Track record of success in both start-up paced environments and Fortune 500 companies.
+High-caliber maverick leading multi-discipline teams in all aspects of the product development & marketing process, including market and competitive analysis, brand positioning, product marketing, partner programs, sales and customer relationship building.
+Track record of success in both start-up paced environments and Fortune 500 organizations.

-- Extensive technology background in digital marketing, eCommerce, commercial enterprise software and custom application development.
-15+ years in the software business (8+ from management consulting – Accenture).
+- Extensive technology background in digital marketing and eCommerce – 20+ years in the software business (8+ from management consulting – Accenture)

 Responsible for helping to transform IBM’s commerce portfolio to become a SaaS leader in digital marketing and commerce.
 Directly responsible for IBM Digital Commerce (formally WebSphere Commerce), Merchandising (formally Demandtec) and Customer Experience Analytics (formally Coremetrics, Tealeaf)

 Director, Internet of Things Industry Solutions for Retail, CPG